-- Plough without harrowing or levelling to make the soil ready for best sowing technique - Sow without following the recommended time of sowing - Sow without following any proper pattern or best available sowing technique - Expect higher yields with no certified seeds used for sowing or no inoculant or legume fertilizer applied and low plant population - Untimely weeding without any proper plan or no weeding at all - Harvest without proper plan or timing of harvest
+- Plough without harrowing or levelling to make the soil ready for best sowing technique. - Sow without following the recommended time of sowing. - Sow without following any proper pattern or best available sowing technique. - Expect higher yields with no certified seeds used for sowing, low plant population, no inoculant or legume fertilizer applied. - Untimely weeding without any proper plan or no weeding at all. - Harvest without proper plan or timing of harvest and post-harvest handling.